claudioametrano/sequence_databases_similarity_search/README.md

 BLAST algorithm steps:
 1. Split query into overlapping **words of length W** (the W-mers)
-2. Find a **“neighborhood” of similar words** for each word (see below)
-3. Lookup each word in the neighborhood in a hash table to **find the location in the database** where each word occurs.
-Call these the **seeds**.
+2. Find exact matches: the seeds ->Lookup each word in indexed table to find the location in the database where the seeds occur.
-4. Extend the seeds (Smith-Waterman algorithm for local alignment) until the score of the alignment drops off below some threshold _X_.
+4. Extend the seeds (Smith-Waterman algorithm for local alignment) until the score of the alignment drops off below some threshold (local to global alignment).
-5. Report matches with overall highest scores
+5. Report matches with overall highest scores -> what score?

 **Bit Score**:	Quality of alignment, higher score -> better alignment;	Normalized measure of similarity, BLAST first computes a **raw alignment score** S from the substitution matrix + gap penalties you chose.
 That raw score is then put on a universal “bits” scale so different scoring systems can be compared: